 This is a mid-season non-GMO soybean.
 It is a small seeded soybean and is used for making natto and excellent for sprouting.
 The bushy plants need warm day and cool night temperatures for good results.

 - Approx. 20-30 seeds in packet.
 (A seed will vary in weight and size within a given seed lot.
 The number of seeds stated is only an estimate.)

 - Maturity: Approx. 90 days to maturity

 - Planting season: Late spring

 Cultivation: Prepare fertile, well-drained soil.
-Sow seeds in late spring after last frost in a warm, sunny location when soil temperature is above 58°F. Keep soil moist.
+Sow seeds in late spring/early summer after last frost in a warm, sunny location.
+Seeds will rot or fail to germinate if overwatered or soaked.
+Keep soil moist but not soaked during the germinating period.
 Fertilize as needed.
 Warm day temperatures (75-85°F) and cool night temperatures are important for best results.
 Harvest when the leaves have changed from bright green to a slight yellowish-green color.
 No staking required.

 Please note: Maturity, adaptability and disease tolerance may differ under your specific climate and/or growing conditions.

 Culinary tips: Excellent for sprouting and the soybean used for natto.
 Natto is a traditional Japanese food made from soybeans fermented with Bacillus subtilis.
 It is popular especially as a breakfast food because it is a rich source of protein and probiotics.
 Natto has a strong flavor, scent and slippery texture.
 Garnished with shiso and hot mustard.
 A Korean bean sprout side dish is called, kongnamul muchim, a mixture of soybean sprouts with garlic, green onions, sesame seeds, sesame oil and soy sauce.